Mughlani Begum: The Begam is Tricked by a Priest

 While preparing for the Kashmir expedition, Miskin recruited nearly 400 soldiers in a single day.
 He worked tirelessly from morning until midnight, registering the new recruits.
 Late at night, after most had gone to sleep, the Begam arrived at his camp disguised as a man, wearing a turban and cloak.
 Miskin was surprised and respectfully asked why she had come in such a manner.

-The Begam explained that a Muslim preacher (Mulla) had promised to unearth a hidden treasure worth ₹30,000.
-To facilitate this, she had already given him ₹500 for perfumes, another ₹500 to buy a special horse for sacrifice, and ₹1,000 as an advance payment.
+The Begam explained that a Muslim preacher (Mulla) had promised to unearth a hidden treasure worth 30,000 rupees.
+To facilitate this, she had already given him 500 rupees for perfumes, another 500 rupees to buy a special horse for sacrifice, and 1,000 rupees as an advance payment.
 The Mulla had chosen that very night for the ritual, and she wanted Miskin to accompany her.
 She mentioned that laborers and torchbearers were already waiting.

 Miskin was disheartened, realizing that his carefully laid plans for the Kashmir mission had been ruined.
 He sent Faizullah Beg to check on the Mulla’s activities.
 However, Faizullah found no trace of the Mulla or any ritual.
 When he returned with Darab Beg for another inspection, they again found nothing.
 A messenger was then sent to the Mulla’s residence, where neighbors informed him that the Mulla had rented the house for ten days but had left that very evening with his entire family.
 The Begam was devastated upon realizing she had been deceived.
 In frustration, she returned to her house and lashed out at her servants and attendants, blaming them for supporting the scheme.

 Tensions Between the Begam and Miskin

-Now desperate, the Begam ordered Miskin to arrange another ₹2,000 and proceed with the expedition.
+Now desperate, the Begam ordered Miskin to arrange another 2,000 rupees and proceed with the expedition.
 Miskin, however, politely declined, saying he could not gather any more money.
 The Begam became furious and insulted him openly.
 Seeing this, the soldiers and recruits lost faith and fled, leaving Miskin alone with just four horses.
 Soon after, one of his horses was stolen, and two others were forcibly taken by former allies, leaving him with only one.
 Most of his servants abandoned him, except for two loyal ones.
 For forty days, Miskin remained in the camp, hoping to regain the Begam’s trust.
 However, she did not forgive him.
 Meanwhile, his remaining men, who had not been paid, demanded their salaries.
 Some wanted to approach the Begam directly, but Miskin refused to lead them.